We stand with Ukraine to help keep people safe. Join us

 Using spyware, hackers can secretly steal your sensitive data from your phone.
 Considering smartphones contain everything from login credentials to email to online banking details, the fallout from phone spying can be severe.
 That’s why the best strategy against spyware is to avoid it altogether using tools and cybersecurity best practices.

-Here are some ways to block spyware on your phone and prevent spying:
+Here are some ways to block someone from spying on your phone:

 If you want to learn how to check a phone for spyware, start with a dedicated cybersecurity app.
 Spyware can be hard to detect without the right tools.
 Cybersecurity apps are designed to search your devices for spyware and other malware.
 Plus, some spyware apps can stop a threat before it does any damage.